 Craig has completed many epic journeys on foot all over Japan, fueled by sake along the way.
 A 4th-dan black belt in Okinawa Goju-ryu Karate, Craig has an MBA from the University of Hawai’i and JAIMS (Japan America Institute of Management Studies), and is a co-author of Lonely Planet’s Japan guidebooks.

 Richard graduated with honours from Leeds University, England and after years of travelling the world, including living in Tokyo, he settled in Queenstown.
-An outdoor enthusiast, he is the write and publisher of New Zealand flora and fauna books in Japanese and specialises in Japanese media visits for Tanken Tours Ltd.
+An outdoor enthusiast, he is the writer and publisher of New Zealand flora and fauna books in Japanese and specialises in Japanese media visits for Tanken Tours Ltd.

 Yoshi is one of Japan’s foremost ‘sake missionaries’.
 Passionate about the history and culture of sake in Japan, he actively promotes the spread of all that’s good about sake throughout the world.
 A graduate of Gakushuin University, Yoshi is also co-owner of YK3 Sake in Vancouver, Canada, and is an enthusiastic member of the Japan New Zealand Business Council.